Body kit: History

 Many bodykits take inspiration from the design of racecars.

 The roots of modern body kits go to the beginning of the first part of the 20th century.
 With the growing popularity of custom cars in America, many car enthusiasts were looking to alter the appearance of their vehicles in order to improve the performance characteristics or make their car look different from the others as a styling statement.
 Motorsport engineering also influenced the development of vehicle's body modifications, as certain changes in the construction of stock body parts allowed cars to achieve better results in terms of performance.
 Bumpers with bigger air dams and hood scoops deliver more fresh air to the engine, resulting in better performance output and heat reduction.
 Wide fenders or bolt-on flares allow fitting wider wheels.
 Trunk spoilers, bumper lips and bumper splitters reduce or properly distribute the down force, which improves the overall air dynamics of a vehicle.
 Although originally most popular on cars, body kits are now also offered for SUV and trucks.
 While some body kits are designed to be functional and improve the performance of a car, others are designed purely for aesthetics.
-Factory-fitted body kits are now becoming more common, perhaps in response to the growth of the aftermarket tuning industry in the late 1990s and onwards.
-Many manufacturers now work in-house with their motorsport divisions to develop styling upgrades (such as HSV).
-Examples of well-known body kit brands include Veilside, Mansory, Novitec Group, Hamann Motorsport, Liberty Walk and Rocket Bunny.